Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

 \subsection{Proving Security}

 In this section, we give a high-level overview of the security proof of our public-key encryption construction.
+Our goal is to reduce the security of our scheme to the monogamy-of-entanglement game (see \cref{sec:intropke} and \cref{defn:strmoecoll}), which we will do so by extracting coset vectors $(v_i)_{i \in [c]}$ from the freeloader adversaries.
+On a high level, our proof uses ideas from \cite{CLLZ21, ALLZZCONF20} for simultaneous extraction from entangled adversaries.
 The security proof of our functional encryption construction follows similarly and we refer the reader to \cref{sec:mainfe} for details.
-We also need identity-based encryption with puncturable master secret keys in our FE security proof.
-We refer the reader to \cref{sec:puncibemain} for details.

-On a high level, our proof uses ideas from \cite{LLQZ22} to extract MoE vectors from freeloaders through a pigeonhole argument, while relying on ideas from \cite{CGJS15} to make the former's formalization of\emph{ the pigeonhole principle for freeloaders} still work in the face of exponentially many possible valid coset states.

-An important tool in our (and previous works') proofs is the so-called projective implementation \cite{Z20}.
-The main use of projective implementations is that it allows us to argue that we can extract MoE vectors from entangled adversaries.
-Note that in general, applying the compute-and-compare obfuscation extractor on one of the adversaries might irreversibly damage the other one.
-Let us briefly discuss this technique.
-Let $\mathcal{E} = \{\mathcal{E}_1, \mathcal{E}_0 = I - \mathcal{E}\}$ be a binary POVM. \cite{Z20} shows that there is a \emph{projective} measurement indexed by a finite subset of $\R_{0 \leq \cdot \leq 1}$, denoted $\mathsf{PI}(\mathcal{E})$ such that the following procedure has the same distribution as $\mathcal{E}$ for any state $\rho$.\footnote{We can equivalently say that the expected value of $\mathsf{PI}(\mathcal{E})\cdot\rho$ is $\Tr[\mathcal{E}_1\rho]$} \begin{enumerate} \item Apply $\mathsf{PI}(\mathcal{E})$ to $\rho$ obtain a value $p \in [0, 1]$. \item Output $1$ with probability $p$. \end{enumerate}
+Note that in general, applying an extraction (which is essentially a measurement) on one of the freeloader adversaries might irreversibly damage the other ones since they are entangled.
+We will first make the testing of the freeloaders projective, which will allow us to argue that we can extract vectors from entangled adversaries since (i) repeating a projective measurement always gives the same outcome and does not change the state, (ii) acting (e.g. extracting) on some part of a state, informally, does not change the behaviour of projective measurements on the other part \emph{too much} (\cref{thm:simulproj}).
+Now, let us briefly discuss \emph{projective implementations}, introduced by Zhandry \cite{Z20}.
+Let $\mathcal{E} = \{\mathcal{E}_1, \mathcal{E}_0 = I - \mathcal{E}\}$ be a binary POVM. \cite{Z20} shows that there is a \emph{projective} measurement (indexed by a finite subset of $\R_{0 \leq \cdot \leq 1}$) denoted $\mathsf{PI}(\mathcal{E})$ such that the following procedure has the same output distribution as applying $\mathcal{E}$ to $\rho$, for any state $\rho$.\footnote{We can equivalently say that the expected value of $\mathsf{PI}(\mathcal{E})\cdot\rho$ is $\Tr[\mathcal{E}_1\rho]$} \begin{enumerate} \item Apply $\mathsf{PI}(\mathcal{E})$ to $\rho$ obtain a value $p \in [0, 1]$. \item Output $1$ with probability $p$. \end{enumerate} Essentially, the projective implementation estimates the probability that $\mathcal{E}$ \emph{accepts} $\rho$, and does so through a projective measurement.
+Note that $\mathsf{PI}(\mathcal{E})$ in general is inefficient, however, it can be approximated efficiently \cite{Z20}.
+We will ignore this issue in this section - see \cref{sec:pkeproof} for details.